PentestAgent: Incorporating LLM Agents to Automated Penetration Testing: System Design

 \subsection{Planning Agent}

-The planning agent takes detected services and applications from the reconnaissance agent as input and generates an exploitation plan as output.
-As shown in Fig.~\ref{fig:system_overview}, the planning agent leverages RAG and the pentesting knowledge base (Fig.~\ref{fig:attack_kb}) to first generate a list of potential attack surfaces relevant to the services and applications.
+The planning agent takes the detected services and applications from the reconnaissance agent as input and generates an exploitation plan as output.
+As shown in Fig.~\ref{fig:system_overview}, the planning agent leverages RAG and the pentesting knowledge base (Fig.~\ref{fig:attack_kb}) to first generate a list of potential attack surfaces relevant to services and applications.
 Then, the planning agent follows a similar process to generate a list of exploits.

-The planning agent uses the service or application as a key to find the relevant database for potential attack surfaces and retrieves these from the database according to the service or application version and vulnerability types.
-The planning agent makes suggestions for attack surfaces based on the application version and categorizes the attack surfaces by vulnerability types.
-We designed the following prompt to generate a list of potential attack surfaces given a particular service or application.
+The planning agent uses the service or application as a key to find the relevant database for potential attack surfaces and retrieves these from the database according to the version of the service or application and the types of vulnerabilities.
+The planning agent makes suggestions for attack surfaces based on the application version and categorizes attack surfaces by vulnerability types.

-The planning agent uses the attack surface to find the relevant database for exploits and retrieves exploit details from the database according to the service or application version and exploit effects (e.g., remote code execution, authentication bypass).
+The planning agent then uses the attack surface to find the relevant database for exploits and retrieves exploit details from the database according to the service or application version and exploit effects (e.g., remote code execution, authentication bypass).
 The planning agent then makes suggestions for exploits based on the application version and categorizes the exploits by exploit effects.
-We designed the following prompt to generate a list of exploits for each potential attack surface.